 To start creating a cinemagraph in Cinemagraph Pro, you import a video recorded on a tripod and select a frame for your still image.
 Instead of selecting a frame from your source video in-app, you can import one to add text or logos, create a cinemagraph from a still photo, or create a cinemagraph with a floating subject.

 When you import a still image in Cinemagraph Pro, it'll automatically occupy the scale of your video.
-If the still image is stretched or doesn't align with the motion component of your cinemagraph, the problem is likely that your source video and still image have different aspect ratios.
+If the still image is stretched or doesn't align with the motion component of your cinemagraph, your source video and still image likely have different aspect ratios.

 When cropping or resizing, enter the new dimensions in the video or photo editing application of your choice.
 If you aren't sure how to crop or resize photos and videos in the application you're using, check their Help Center for assistance.